pixaful/pixaful-live/site/content/blog/title.md

 +++
 So we are in the process of moving our portfolio website to Hugo.
 Having seen what Smashing Magazine achieved, we wanted a piece of that.
 Plus it gives us the chance to brush up on our development skills.

-Whilst I love Wordpress, I do find myself being propped up by the likes of Elementor and Beaver Builder.
+Whilst we love Wordpress, we do find myself being propped up by the likes of Elementor and Beaver Builder.
 They have their use cases, especially for clients on a budget that need websites built quickly.
-Thei is of course a comprise between design and code.
-The output of a pagebuidler a garbage, no matter which one you use.
+There is of course a comprise between design and code.
+The output of a pagebuilder a garbage, no matter which one you use and over time you will find that the site will slow down.

+Then of course you need plugins to combat the speed.

+With a static site generator, you don't have to worry about any of that.
+You get out what you put in.
+No extra divs, spaces, code that does not need to load. **It's beautiful!**